pjvillasista/customer-churn-aws-ETL/README.md

 ### Prerequisites

-Before using this solution, ensure the following:
+Before deploying this solution, ensure you've covered the following steps:

-1. **AWS Glue Crawler Setup**: You should have already set up an AWS Glue Crawler for your dataset.
-The Glue Crawler is responsible for scanning your data source and populating the AWS Glue Data Catalog with table definitions.
-[Refer to the official AWS documentation](https://docs.aws.amazon.com/glue/latest/dg/add-crawler.html) to understand how to set it up if you haven't already.
+1. **AWS Glue Crawler Setup**: Set up an AWS Glue Crawler for your dataset.
+This crawler scans your data source and populates the AWS Glue Data Catalog with table definitions.
+[Refer to the official AWS documentation](https://docs.aws.amazon.com/glue/latest/dg/add-crawler.html) for setup instructions.

-2. **Airflow and Amazon Connection**: Ensure that you've established a connection between Airflow and your AWS account.
-This connection is critical for triggering and monitoring Glue jobs using the Airflow DAG defined in this solution.
-To establish this connection, you'll need to:
+2. **Connection Between Airflow and Amazon**:
     - Navigate to the Airflow web interface.
-    - Click on the "Admin" tab and select "Connections".
+    - Under the "Admin" tab, select "Connections".
-    - Add a new connection with the necessary AWS credentials (`aws_access_key_id` and `aws_secret_access_key`) and specify the connection type as 'Amazon Web Services'.
-Name this connection as `aws_s3_conn` or modify the DAG to reflect your connection's name.
+    - Add a new connection with your AWS credentials (`aws_access_key_id` and `aws_secret_access_key`).
+    - Set the connection type to 'Amazon Web Services'.
+Name it `aws_s3_conn` or update the DAG to match your connection name.

+3. **Connecting AWS Glue with Amazon Redshift**:
+    - In AWS Glue, navigate to "Connections" under the "Data catalog" section.
+    - Choose “Add connection”, provide a suitable name.
+    - Select Amazon Redshift as the connection type.
+    - Enter the necessary Redshift cluster details and credentials.
+    - Test the connection to ensure everything's set up correctly.
+    - Use this connection in your Glue jobs for loading data into Redshift.

+4. **Other Setup**:
+    - **Amazon S3 Bucket**: Create an S3 bucket where your data will be stored temporarily during the ETL process.
+Make sure the permissions are set appropriately for AWS Glue to access and write to this bucket.
+    - **Amazon Redshift Cluster**: If you don’t already have an Amazon Redshift cluster, [follow this guide](https://docs.aws.amazon.com/redshift/latest/gsg/rs-gsg-launch-sample-cluster.html) to create one.
+Ensure the security group rules allow access from AWS Glue and your analytics tools (e.g., Tableau, PowerBI).
+    - **IAM Roles**: Ensure that the role associated with AWS Glue has the necessary permissions for Amazon S3, AWS Glue, and Amazon Redshift.
+The role should have policies that allow reading from the source location, writing to the destination, and executing Glue jobs.

-By ensuring these prerequisites, you'll be in a good position to utilize the provided DAG for orchestrating your ETL tasks.
+By following these steps, you'll be ready to use the provided DAG for your ETL tasks seamlessly.

 ### Installation